gaurkrutika/Custom_speed_extension/README.md

 - 🎛️ Set speed from popup window
 - 🧠 Remembers your last used speed
 - 📦 Works on platforms like YouTube, Coursera, Google Drive, ZEE5, etc.
-- 🪄 MutationObserver support for late-loaded or dynamically rendered videos

 ---